liferay/liferay-docs/userGuide/en/chapters/08-collaboration-suite.markdown

 ### Email From

-This tab allows you to configure the email address that messages from the Message Boards portlet come from.
-By default, the name is `Joe Bloggs` and the email address is `test@liferay.com`.
+This tab allows you to configure the name and email address from which message board email notifications are sent.
+The default name and email address are those of the default administrator account: The name is `Test Test` and the email address is `test@liferay.com`.
+Make sure to update this email address to a valid one that can be dedicated to delivering message board notifications.

 ### Message Added Email